simonbs/darkdocs/README.md

 # Dark Docs

-**The project have been archived as Apple's documentation now support dark mode by default**
+**The project have been archived as Apple's documentation now support dark mode by default.**

 ----